Abstract visualization of hybrid search combining vector embeddings and keyword matching patterns

 Why Traditional Search Falls Short

 Pure keyword search has fundamental limitations in understanding user intent.
 A search for 'apple' could refer to the fruit, the technology company, or even a color.
-Traditional TF-IDF and BM25 algorithms rely on term frequency and cannot distinguish between these meanings without additional context.
+Traditional TF-IDF and BM25 algorithms rely on term frequency and can't distinguish between these meanings without additional context.

 Vector search addresses semantic understanding but creates new challenges.
 Embeddings might miss exact matches for specific product codes, proper names, or technical terms that require precise lexical matching.
-A search for 'iPhone 15' might return results about smartphones generally rather than that specific model.
+A search for 'iPhone 15' might return results about smartphones rather than that specific model.

 • Keyword search misses semantic relationships (car vs automobile vs vehicle)